epsilonlabs/emc-cameo/README.md

 Launch MagicDraw/Cameo as usual: upon startup, the plugin will start a gRPC server which will make your models accessible to the driver.
 The gRPC server will shut down automatically when you close MagicDraw/Cameo.

-You can tell the driver ensure a project is opened for you (using the `setProjectURL` method in `MagicDrawModel`), or you can open a project manually and let the driver access it.
+You can tell the driver to ensure a project is opened for you (using the `setProjectURL` method in `MagicDrawModel`), or you can open a project manually and let the driver access it.

 The driver can be used in several ways, as listed below.
 You may want to check the sample scripts to the [`examples`](examples) folder.